a-s-g93/neo4j-runway/README.md

 ```
 ### Ingestion
-We will use the generated PyIngest yaml config to ingest our csv into our Neo4j instance.
+We will use the generated PyIngest yaml config to ingest our CSV into our Neo4j instance.
 ```Python
 PyIngest(yaml_string=pyingest_yaml, dataframe=data)
 ```